 THE LAW GOVERNING UNLICENSED PSYCHOTHERAPISTS (FORMERLY REGISTERED PSYCHOTHERAPISTS) in Colorado HAS CHANGED.

 If you are an Unlicensed Psychotherapist, this is critical information about the new law governing your right to practice in Colorado.

-On July 14, 2020 the governor of Colorado signed into law HB20-1206, a bill that has a profound and unfavorable impact on Unlicensed Psychotherapists.
+On July 14, 2020, the Governor of Colorado signed into law HB20-1206, a bill that impacts the right to practice by those that were Registered Psychotherapists.

 For a more detailed description of how the changes to the law impact your practice as an Unlicensed Psychotherapist, read this article.